cfengine/documentation/reference/language-concepts/classes.markdown

 the report is only generated if one of the known cities also has a class defined.

+### Automatic canonification on class definition

-**Note:** Classes are automatically canonified when they are defined.
+Classes are automatically canonified when they are defined.
 Classes are not automatically canonified when they are checked.

 This example shows how classes are automatically canonified when they are defined and that you must explicitly canonify when verifying classes.